jaime-garvey/dsml-study-guide/Python.md

 #### Asymptopic Notation or Analysis
 * Allows us to explain how an algorithm behaves as the input grows larger
-* 2 Parameters:
+* Two Parameters:
-	* Time Complexity - How long an algorithm takes to run depending on it's input size
+	* Time Complexity - How long an algorithm takes to run depending on it's input size (CPU or computing power)
-	* Space Complexity
+	* Space Complexity - how much memory is required depending on the input size (RAM)
 * 3 Forms: Big-O, Big-Θ , Big Ω

 ##### Time Complexity
-* runtime (of algorithm)- function of the size of the input
-* Time Complexity is  the rate of growth of run time or how fast fuction grows with the input size

 | Big Ω (Big-Omega) | Big-Θ (Big-Theta) | Big-O  |
 |-------------------|----------------|-----------------------|